rmosolgo/graphql-ruby/guides/subscriptions/subscription_classes.md

 - Call `super` to register a subscription
 - Raise `GraphQL::ExecutionError` to halt and return an error
 - Return a value to give the client an initial response
-- Return `context.skip` to skip the initial response
+- Return `:no_response` to skip the initial response

 You can define this method to add initial responses or perform other logic before subscribing.